 Type one: The classic round toilet seat

-This a common but excellent design that suits many traditional toilets as these are the ones most likely in need of this toilet seat.
+This is a common but excellent design that suits many traditional toilets, as these are the ones most likely to need this toilet seat.

 Type two: The snazzy square toilet seat